Hand-Carved Wooden Milk Churn or Vessel with Rope

 Similar carved wooden vessels for domestic use are a staple of folk art traditions across Eastern and Western Europe.

-Many African cultures have a rich history of crafting wooden containers for milk and other perishables, often featuring intricate carving or strong functional forms.
+Many African cultures have a history of crafting wooden containers for milk and other perishables, often featuring intricate carving or strong functional forms.

 Ritual & Ceremonial Use